 To delete a tag, you must be its creator and its usage must be 0.

 This entire section is in beta testing, so free trial offers could be “flexible”.
 Report any bug using Hub or our Goodreads group, and share with us your thoughts on how the paid service platform could be improved.

-If you offer any of the following paid services: Beta, Editing, Proofread, Cover Design, Review, you are welcome to upgrade your account to a Service Provider by first creating a service profile.
+If you offer any of the following paid services: Beta, Editing, Proofread, Cover Design, Review, you are welcome to upgrade your account to a Service Account by first creating a service profile.